Corbelli/dqn-pytorch/README.md

 # Dependencies

-1. It is recommended to use mini-conda to manage python environments.
+1. It is recommended to use miniconda to manage python environments.
 In order to install the dependencies the initial step would be:

 ```bash
 	conda create --name dqn-pytorch python=3.6